SiaFoundation/siad/doc/api/index.html.md

 }
 ```
 **blacklist** | Hashes
-The blacklist is a list of Merkleroots, which as hashes, that are blacklisted.
+The blacklist is a list of merkle roots, which are hashes, that are blacklisted.

 ## /skynet/blacklist [POST]
 > curl example